M-ChiragShah/DSA/README.md

 ## My journey in the world of Data Structures and Algorithms
 * ###  Week 1
   * Linked Lists (Basic Operations)
+    * Create a node
+    * Add N elements to node